 The line up also isn't entirely metal, if you were concerned that you'd be experiencing a black metal assault at full volume for three days, you needn't be.

-One final bit of advice we'd give you is to bring a set of earplugs for the night time, not because of camp site rowdiness, but more because the site is very close to The East Midland Airport, so the sound of a 747 flying overhead is a current occurrence and could easily wake you from even the deepest of drink induced comas.
+One final bit of advice we'd give you is to bring a set of earplugs.
+As well as exposing your ears to amplifiers turned up to 11 all day and night, the festival site is very close to The East Midland Airport, so the sound of a 747 flying overhead is a current occurrence and could easily wake you from even the deepest of drink induced comas.